gustapinto/pg_gen/README.md

 A golang code generator to introspect and generate `database/sql` code from Postgres databases

+Example usage of the generated code can be found [here](https://github.com/gustapinto/pg_gen/tree/main/example).

 ## Usage

 1. Create a configuration file in your project root.
 Example: